- RELATED TOPICS

 The constant merriment at Sycamore Grove—not to mention the crime and addiction found there—would eventually begin to distress more upstanding neighbors.
 When Highland Park and Garvanza proposed annexation to Los Angeles, improved policing of the Grove was high on the list of promised changes to be brought by the newly expanded Los Angeles.

-See above for a slideshow of historical images of Sycamore Grove Park.
+See below for a slideshow of historical images of Sycamore Grove Park.